 Review the servo configurations as described on page 4 before cutting the covering over the servo pockets.
-Below the horizontal stabilizer slot there are 2 servo pockets on both sides of the fuselage.
-The lower servo pocket highlighted by blue painter's tape will not be used.
-The servo pocket which has the covering cut will be filled by an elevator servo.
-Use a sealing iron to attach the covering and fold it into the pocket.
+Below the horizontal stabilizer slot there is a servo pocket on each sides of the fuselage.
+Cut only one of them open if you plan to use 1 elevator servo.
+Cut one open on each side if you plan on using 2 elevator servos.
+Use a sealing iron to attach the covering around the opening before cutting.